what causes AttributeError?

 code tests/test_attribute_error.py

-test_attribute_error.py opens up in the editor
+Visual Studio Code opens test_attribute_error.py in the editor

 • I add the first failing test to test_attribute_error.py